TedHusted/awake/awake.md/awake.md

 Elena and Tessa are eating at either side of a counter separating the living area with the kitchen.
 Tessa scoops more mixed salad on to her plate.
 She asks, “Did you find out anything about the software changes to Ally?”

-“Yes, Brent found the change but said it was made with the wrong account, and he wasn’t sure of the actual author.
+“Yes, Brent found the change.
+But he said it was made with the wrong account.
+Brent wasn’t sure of the actual author.
 He’ll sort it out tomorrow with the rest of the team.”

 Behind them, the ABC 7 evening report comes on in the other room.
 They both pause to listen.